On the Shoulders of Giants at the California Teacher Summit

 The 3rd annual Better Together conference was a success at CSUB!
 Originally our goal was to sign up 700 teachers but almost 800 registered for the event.
 On the day of the event more than 500 local teachers showed up.

 The event was special for me because I had the opportunity to be one of two keynote speakers.
-My keynote was titled Standing on the Shoulders of Giants and centers around the idea that as educators we stand on the shoulders of our students and the great educators in the community.
+My keynote was titled Standing on the Shoulders of Giants which is an homage to our underserved communities, migrant, and illegal immigrants.
 Below you can find the full transcript for the event along with some pictures and videos that were taken by family and friends.

 “Standing on the shoulders of giants” is part of a longer quote popularized by Isaac Newton which states, “if I have seen further it is by standing on the shoulders of giants. ” This is important because you would think that as the man who ushered in the new era of science with his achievements and discoveries he would say something like “guess who discovered gravity? #THISGUY.”
 But that is not the case.
 Isaac is saying that his work would not have been fundamentally possible without the work of those he stands on.